50447 Class 104 Driving Motor Brake Second

 In 2014 the restoration was suspended however some small components such as air pipes were manufactured.

-During the 2010's the priorities for Llangollen Railcars were forced into review, with the departure of some privately owned vehicles to pastures new requiring new sets to be brought in which required work to bring them up to operational standards.
+During the late 2010's the priorities for Llangollen Railcars were forced into review, with the departure of some privately owned vehicles to pastures new requiring new sets to be brought in which required work to bring them up to operational standards.
 In addition to these demands, existing members of the operational fleet were requiring more serious attention if they were to continue in service.
 Also, the long term restoration of the group's unique Class 100 set was also set to become a group priority in the medium term.
 These factors combined led to a descision being made to not continue with 50447's restoration, which would have been a duplicate vehicle to operational 50454 in any case.
 It was felt the group would be better dedicating resources to more unique vehicles.
 50447 continued to serve a useful role as a storage vehicle however, in particular creating space for Class 105 56456's major rebuild to continue at Llangollen.

 Future Plans